W4t3rM3ll0n/sellerToolbox/README.md

 # Seller Toolbox
 A handy seller toolbox which helps online sellers maintain inventory, daily to dos, get analytic reports and more.
-Both the backend and frontend are housed inside the same repo.

 ## Getting Started